 2. Pinky 3D animation by Taras Migulko

-These adorable 3D marshmallow characters are a perfect demonstration of anthropomorphic animation—one of the hot new design trends of 2021.
+These adorable 3D marshmallow characters are a perfect demonstration of anthropomorphic animation.
 People are naturally drawn to designs that exhibit human-like traits, and these cute marshmallows do just that.
 Even subtle motions like closing eyes or hands swinging as they move do wonders for the interactivity of the page.
 The marshmallow peeking into the frame in the foreground also adds to the 3D effect, giving the page more depth.
 In short, it makes the user want to step into this world.

 3. Processing animation by Oleg Frolov